 Another company that offers a digital alternative to traditional banking, Monese, has focused on current accounts and money transfers since 2013.
 While the UK’s first digital bank may have been overshadowed by larger startups down the line, Monese is appreciated for its quick and easy application process.

 Monese is available in 20 different countries, and there’s no sign that it will be slowing down anytime soon.
-This year, Monese joined the fraud intelligence agency, Cifas, with a focus on preventing financial fraud.
+In 2018, Monese joined the fraud intelligence agency, Cifas, with a focus on preventing financial fraud.
 Rather than chasing after raw numbers, Monese is focusing on providing a high-quality service that inspires longtime customers.

 Last year, Receipt Bank celebrated the sixth year of consecutive growth, so it’s safe to say that the company has a proven strategy.
 Since it started in 2010, the organisation has expanded out of its London office, opening secondary locations in France, Australia, and the U.S.